 Average Temperatures in the Philippines

 When you look at the average temperatures in the Philippines, you can see how warm it can be and why they say that the Philippines has a hot and wet season.
-The weather changes through the Philippines as the Philippines is a series of islands where temperatures and even rainfall can vary greatly.
+The weather changes throughout the Philippines as the Philippines is a series of islands where temperatures and even rainfall can vary greatly.

 Here are the average temperatures in the Philippines for Metro Manila: